Now that you have decided to homeschool your children, what on earth do you need?

 - Bible – we also really enjoy the dramatized bible on audio, this is not the one we have, but this one is FREE.

-- A good Pencil Sharpener – we prefer the electric ones
+- A good Pencil Sharpener – (this is the one that I have in my own classroom)

 - Red Pens – I stock up during the Back to School sale at Walmart